jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 <font size="small">Your station data at the website adsbhub.org.</font>
 </div>

-You can verify that you can download the ADS-B data stream by executing:
+Now you can access the complete ADS-B data stream of the adsbhub.org website.
+You can verify this by executing:

 ```
 nc data.adsbhub.org 5002
 ```

-The command should show you the current ads-b data stream of adsbhub.org.
+The command should show you the current ADS-B data stream of adsbhub.org.
 The data stream looks like this and contains the data of airplanes of the whole world.

 ```
 MSG,3,0,0,E495D8,0,2021/03/31,09:35:22.000,2021/03/31,09:35:22.000,,38000,,,-22.659973,-44.255676,,,,,,